-Recommended by KASB 10/98 Approved by BOE 2/8/99 Amended/Approved 9/8/03 Revised 9/14/15 Revised 2/11/19 Revised 9/14/20 Revised 9/13/21 - Review the evidence gathered by the investigator, the investigator's report, and the original decision-maker's determination; - Notify both parties in writing of the filing of an appeal and give them an opportunity to submit further evidence in writing; - Not have a conflict of interest or bias for or against complainant or respondent and receive the required training; - Issue a written decision and the rationale for the decision within 30 days after the appeal is filed; - Describe the result of the appeal and the rationale for the result in the decision; and - Provide the written decision simultaneously to both parties and to the Title IX Coordinator.
-Informal Resolution Process At any time during the formal complaint process and prior to reaching a determination regarding responsibility, the district may facilitate an informal resolution process, such as mediation, that does not involve a full investigation and determination of responsibility.
-The informal resolution process my be facilitated by a trained educational professional, consultant, or other individual selected by the Title IX Coordinator under the following conditions; - The parties are provided a written notice disclosing the allegations, the requirements of the informal resolution process, information on when it may preclude the parties from resuming a formal complaint arising from the same allegations; - At any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the investigation of the formal complaint and be informed of any consequences resulting from participating in the informal resolution process; - The parties voluntarily and in writing consent to the informal resolution process; and - The informal resolution process cannot be used to resolve allegations that an employee sexually harassed a student.
+• Review the evidence gathered by the investigator, the investigator's report, and the original decision-maker's determination;

+- Notify both parties in writing of the filing of an appeal and give an opportunity to submit further evidence in writing; - Not have a conflict of interest or bias for or against complainant or respondent and receive the required training; - Issue a written decision and the rationale for the decision without 30 days after the appeal is filed; - Describe the result of the appeal and the rationale for the result in the decision; and - Provide the written decision simultaneously to both parties and to the Title IX Coordinator.

+Informal Resolution Process

+At any time during the formal complaint process and prior to reaching a determination regarding responsibility, the district may facilitate an informal resolution process, such as mediation, that does not involve a full investigation and determination of responsibility.

+The informal resolution process may be facilitated by a trained educational professional, consultant, or other individual selected by the Title IX Coordinator under the following conditions:

+- The parties are provided a written notice disclosing the allegations, the requirements of the informal resolution process and information on when it may preclude the parties from resuming a formal complaint arising from the same allegations; - At any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process, resume the investigation of the formal complaint, and be informed of any consequences resulting from participating in the informal resolution process; - The parties voluntarily and in writing consent to the informal resolution process; and - The informal resolution process cannot be used to resolve allegations that an employee sexually harassed a student.

 If the matter is resolved to the satisfaction of the parties, the facilitator shall document the nature of the complaint and the proposed resolution, have both parties sign the documentation and receive a copy, and forward it to the Title IX Coordinator.
 Within 20 days after the complaint is resolved in this manner, the Title IX Coordinator shall contact the complainant to determine if the resolution of the matter remains acceptable.
 If the matter is not resolved, or if the individual does not believe the resolution remains acceptable within 20 days after the informal resolution document is executed, the individual or the Title IX Coordinator may proceed with the formal complaint process.

 If discrimination or harassment has occurred, the district will take prompt, remedial action to prevent its reoccurrence.
-The district prohibits retaliation or discrimination against any person for opposing discrimination, including harassment; for participating in the complaint process; or making a complaint, testifying, assisting, or participating in any investigation, proceeding. or appeal.
-Use of this complaint procedure is not a prerequisite to the pursuit of any other remedies including the right to file a complaint with the Office for Civil Rights of the U.S. Department of Education, the Equal Employment Opportunity Commission, or the Kansas Human Rights Commission.
+The district prohibits retaliation or discrimination against any person for opposing discrimination, including harassment; for participating in the complaint process; or making a complaint, testifying, assisting, or participating in any investigation, proceeding, or appeal.

+Use of this complaint procedure is not a prerequisite to the pursuit of any other remedies, including the right to file a complaint with the Office for Civil Rights of the U.S. Department of Education, the Equal Employment Opportunity Commission, or the Kansas Human Rights Commission.

-Initiation of a complaint of sexual harassment in good faith will not adversely affect the job security or status of an employee, nor will it affect his or her compensation.
-Any act of retaliation or discrimination against any person who has filed a complaint or testified, assisted or participated in any investigation, proceeding, or hearing involving sex discrimination including sexual harassment is prohibited.
-Any person who retaliates is subject to immediate disciplinary action, up to and including termination of employment.
+The filing of a complaint or otherwise reporting sex discrimination including sexual harassment shall not reflect upon the individual's status or grades.
+Any act of retaliation or discrimination against any person who has filed a complaint or testified, assisted or participated in any investigation, proceeding, or hearing involving sex discrimination, including sexual harassment, is prohibited.
+Any person who retaliates is subject to immediate disciplinary action, up to and including expulsion for a student or termination of employment for an employee.